 The Johns Hopkins Coronavirus COVID-19 Global Cases map itself is not malicious and does not contain malware.
 ESRI, the provider of geographic information system for the John Hopkins map, has reassured that the real online map "does NOT contain any malware (and NEVER contained malware)."

 What should I do?

-- Ensure you have a current and fully patched operating system, office suite, web browser and a powerful and up-to-date anti-malware suite.
+- Ensure you have a fully patched computer, operating system, office suite, web browser, utility apps like Adobe and Java, and a powerful and up-to-date anti-malware suite

 - Be aware of the threat and train your team not to trust any sites that offer the map that are unknown to them or unverifiable, and do not click on any links or download any software you cannot confirm as legitimate